Argus slashes price target on PPL Corp [PPL] – find out why.

 Sponsored

-The market cap for the stock reached $19.49 billion, with 737.13 million shares outstanding and 735.67 million shares in the current float.
-Compared to the average trading volume of 5.06M shares, PPL stock reached a trading volume of 3555251 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 4.96M shares, PPL reached to a volume of 4282404 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here is what top equities market gurus are saying about PPL Corp [PPL]:

 Argus have made an estimate for PPL Corp shares, keeping their opinion on the stock as Buy, with their previous recommendation back on March 08, 2024.
 While these analysts kept the previous recommendation, UBS dropped their target price from $29 to $25.
 The new note on the price target was released on October 04, 2023, representing the official price target for PPL Corp stock.
 Previously, the target price had yet another raise to $26, while Barclays analysts kept a Equal Weight rating on PPL stock.

-PPL Corp [PPL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.86.
-With this latest performance, PPL shares dropped by -1.78% in over the last four-week period, additionally plugging by 9.26% over the last 6 months – not to mention a drop of -8.01% in the past year of trading.
+PPL Corp [PPL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.73.
+With this latest performance, PPL shares gained by 0.59% in over the last four-week period, additionally plugging by 14.65% over the last 6 months – not to mention a drop of -5.05% in the past year of trading.

 PPL Corp’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.73 and a Current Ratio set at 0.88.